omen23/ffmpeg-ffnvcodec-explanation/README.md

 ```
 **5. Use hardware-acceleration enabled chromium**

-Thanks to the author (Saikrishna Arcot) who patched chromium against VAAPI there is hardware-acceleration for Intel and Nvidia GPUs (you'll need the vdpau-va-driver)
+Thanks to the author (Saikrishna Arcot) who patched chromium against VAAPI there is hardware-acceleration for Intel and Nvidia GPUs (you'll need the vdpau-va-driver).
 https://www.linuxuprising.com/2018/08/how-to-enable-hardware-accelerated.html
 ```
 sudo add-apt-repository ppa:saiarcot895/chromium-dev